joerg-holland/coding-challenge/README.md

    - Load article with id
 8. Create article service and the test file with the command `$ npm run ng g service products --project=receipe-printer`
 9. Write test to getAll() articles.
 After that write the function to load the mock articles and document the code.
+10. Write test to get(id) one article.
+After that write the function to load the mock article and document the code.

 ---